2009 Acura MDX - Chassis

 The Active Damper System provides two driver-selectable settings - Sport and Comfort.
 Sport mode prioritizes handling response, vehicle body control and tire adhesion to allow for spirited driving with high levels of precision and composure.
 Comfort mode allows for a more relaxed driving experience by prioritizing road isolation and reduced passenger fatigue caused by road inputs.
 Either Sport or Comfort mode can be used in any type of operating conditions as preferred by the driver.

-The Active Damper System does not require any special maintenance and has no scheduled replacement interval.
-The Active Damper system maintains the same quality, durability and performance as all other Acura components.
+The Active Damper system maintains the same quality, durability and performance as all other Acura components, does not require any special maintenance and has no scheduled replacement interval.

 POWER RACK & PINION STEERING

 Of the luxury SUVs that Acura targeted in developing the MDX, the BMW X5 3.0i offered the best steering quality.
 Acura set out to exceed the BMW's combination of linearity, precise feel and security at high speed with using torque-sensing, variable power-assist rack-and-pinion steering.

 Acura engineers spent considerable energy studying steering "on-center" feel in an effort to elevate the quality of steering feedback the driver receives.
 Beyond offering the correct steering effort level, the MDX provides subtle transient steering feedback that is an integral part of its subjective handling quality.
 Notable geometry changes include increasing the rake and trail over the previous MDX to provide a stronger steering feel.

 WHEELS AND TIRES